xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 Figure 27 shows hierarchical services deployed on PE routers, but the same design applies when services are deployed on AG or DCI routers.

-The Metro Design offers scalable hierarchical services with simplified provisioning.
+The Compass Metro Design offers scalable hierarchical services with simplified provisioning.
 The three most important use cases are described in the following sections: